-If you’re worried that a loved one is suffering from alcoholism, it’s important to be on the lookout for tell-tale signs.
-Some of the symptoms of alcoholism may be obvious; others are a bit subtler.
+If you’re worried that a loved one suffers from alcoholism, it’s important to look for tell-tale signs.
+Some of the symptoms of alcoholism may be obvious; others are subtler.
 Get in-the-know, so you can take the next steps to help your loved one leave alcohol abuse in the past.

-Recognize the five common signs of alcoholism in yourself or loved ones and know that help is always available at the alcohol rehab center in MA.
+Recognize the five most common signs of alcoholism in yourself or loved ones, and know that help is always available at the alcohol rehab center in MA.

 1. Binge Drinking

 Binge drinking is not always a sign of alcoholism, but it may be if your loved one always drinks in that manner.
 When someone can’t have a drink without drinking to excess, this suggests an abusive relationship with alcohol.
-If a loved one is unable to have just one drink and unintentionally gets blackout drunk on a regular basis, alcohol addiction could be the reason why.
+If a loved one cannot have just one drink and unintentionally gets drunk and blackouts regularly, alcohol addiction could be why.